In EHP, we have a passion for helping students with big ideas do great things.

 Handmade Coffee Bar

-The Andrews Hall Dragon
+The EHP Dragon

 Common Room Mural